 - Support for multiple Jira instances: Set up multiple Jira integrations in the same productboard project.
 You can even push the same feature to multiple instances.
 (Available on Enterprise plan)

-- Support for Jira on-premise: Integrate with a self-hosted Jira instance.
+- Support for Jira self-managed: Integrate with a instance of Jira you're hosting on your own server.
 More info

 How the Jira integration works

 Push prioritized features straight into development

 Once the Jira integration is enabled, you can push a feature into Jira in its details side pane.

 You can also display a special Jira task column on your boards: